flatironinstitute/ironclust/matlab/dockercompiled/README.md

 ## Building the image

-The `Dockerfile` in this folder extends the automatically generated image (matlab/ironclust) described in previous section.
+The `Dockerfile` in this folder extends the generated image in previous section (ironclust-base).
 This is needed in order to properly run ironclust sorter.

 To build the image run: